 RESNA is the Rehabilitation Engineering and Assistive Technology Society of North America.
 Their annual conference was held July 11-15, 2018 in Arlington, VA.

 - TREAT was honored to receive a 2018 RESNA Leadership Award for “significant contributions to the advancement of the field of assistive technology and rehabilitation engineering and who have provided recognition and support of RESNA.”
-TREAT Co-Director Richard Greenwald, PhD was present at the July 14th awards luncheon to receive the honor.
+TREAT Co-Director Richard Greenwald, PhD was present at the July 14th awards luncheon to receive the honor, which was presented by Jerry Weisman, MSME, ATP, RET, member of the TREAT Leadership Team and past President of RESNA.
 Congratulations to the Center on Knowledge Translation for Technology Transfer (KT4TT) at the University at Buffalo which was also a recipient.

 - A team from Jefferson University won the $500 TREAT prize for the “Technology Most Likely to Become Commercially Available” at the 2018 RESNA Student Design Competition as well as second place overall.
 Abigail Balster, an Occupational Therapy masters student, and Jessica Monteleone and Zachary Samalonis, both undergraduates studying Industrial Design, developed GaitMate, a device designed to aid people with Parkinson’s Disease during moments of Freezing of Gait (FOG), an unpredictable symptom of the disease that can lead to falls and other complications.